Which Country Produces the Most Coffee in 2024?

 The machines straddle the coffee plants, using vibration to remove the coffee cherries from the branches.

 Although the method is requires a lot less labour, it often results in poor-quality coffees.
-As coffee cherries ripen at different times, picking by hand ensures that only the ripest cherries are selected.
+Since coffee cherries ripen at different times, picking them by hand ensures that only the ripest cherries are selected.

 If the farmer’s goal is to produce a good-quality coffee, they have to separate the under-ripe cherries post-harvest.
 Unfortunately, many farmers do not separate the under-ripe cherries, which is why Brazil produces so much low-grade coffee.